Honda VFR1200F

-The Honda VFR1200F is the 7th generation Honda sport touring motorcycle from the VF and VFR line motorcycles powered by a transverse mounted V4 engine.
+The VFR1200F is the 7th generation Honda sport touring motorcycles from the VF and VFR line motorcycles powered by a transverse mounted V4 engine.
 The VFR1200F has several new technologies including the first dual clutch transmission offered on a motorcycle.

 When the sixth generation VFR800 was discontinued, it was followed by both the 2014 VFR800F (RC79) and the larger VFR1200.

 The VFR1200F was discontinued in 2017, as it no longer complied with new emission standards and noise regulations.